Insight • UX

 • E - Engagement: does the mechanic make the product more engaging to use?

-• P - Progress: does it help the user see and feel progress toward their goal?
+• P - Progress: does it help the user see and feel progress towards their goal?

-• I - Insight: does it help the user understand their behavior or improve?
+• I - Insight: does it help the user understand their behaviour or improve?

 • C - Connection: does it connect the user to others or to the product's purpose?